Paul Dyer (conductor)

 Paul William Dyer AO is an Australian musician, conductor and artistic director.
 He is the artistic director and co-founder of the Australian Brandenburg Orchestra and the Brandenburg Choir.
 He has played an important role in developing historically informed performance practice of Baroque and early music in Australia.

 Career

-Dyer studied piano and harpsichord at the Sydney Conservatorium of Music and undertook postgraduate studies with Bob van Asperen at the Royal Conservatory in The Hague.
+Dyer studied piano and harpsichord at the Sydney Conservatorium of Music and pursued postgraduate studies with Bob van Asperen at the Royal Conservatory in The Hague.

-In 1995 he received a Churchill Fellowship to undertake advanced studies in 17th and 18th Century music performance practices in the UK, Netherlands, and France.
+In 1995, he received a Churchill Fellowship to pursue advanced studies in 17th and 18th Century music performance practices in the UK, Netherlands, and France.

 Awards and nominations

 ARIA Music Awards

 The ARIA Music Awards is an annual awards ceremony that recognises excellence, innovation, and achievement across all genres of Australian music.